Stradex/librecoop-rbdoom3bfg/README.md

 ---
 # May or may not ".plan" <a name="plan2"></a>
-* Replace expensive multipass forward shading with a faster forward+ solution
+* Replace traditional multipass forward shading with a faster forward+ solution
 * [Volumetric Lighting](http://www.alexandre-pestana.com/volumetric-lights/)
 * ReSTIR or some other realtime path tracing
 * Optional alternative collision detection and physics with PhysX 5 or Jolt